ryanhasan100/SaffatHasan.github.io/README.md

 - `templates/resume.tex`
 - `templates/resume-simple.tex`

 This project also leverages Github Actions to automatically generate the PDFs as build artifacts.
-The project automatically deploys the artifacts (resume PDFs) to the `gh-pages` branch of this repository as well as to [Drexel's student servers (tux)](https://www.cs.drexel.edu/~sh3292/resume.pdf).
+The project automatically deploys the artifacts (resume PDFs) to the [Github Pages](https://pages.github.com/) and to [Drexel's student servers (tux)](https://www.cs.drexel.edu/~sh3292/resume.pdf).

 ## How to Build